-Machinery validation is a mandatory requirement when ever a machine is used in a way that can affect the quality, safety, efficacy of a controlled product or jeopardize the integrity of any predicated data, relating to that product.
+Machinery validation or Qualification is a mandatory requirement when ever a machine is used in a way that can affect the quality, safety, efficacy of a controlled product or jeopardize the integrity of any predicated data, relating to that product.
 The term machinery relates to any metal moving or removing equipment which is largely mechanical in operation, but may have software management or recording facilities.
-Examples; could be metal working machinery such as CNC machining centers, milling, turning, drilling and packaging machinery.
+Examples; could be metal working machinery such as CNC - machining-centers - milling - turning - drilling - packaging machinery.

-All equipment that executes any process that can or could change, damage or obscure the quality, efficacy or manufacturing records of a regulatory controlled product, must be validated.
+All equipment that executes any process that can or could change, damage or obscure the quality, efficacy or manufacturing records of a regulatory controlled product, must be qualified by being validated.

 In the US this is managed by the FDA.
 In Europe it is managed by EU.
 Many other countries also have an agency to manage this requirement and those that don’t usually rely on the World Health Organization (WHO).

 The procurement process normally starts with the production of a documented requirement or group of requirements.
-For existing facilities this should take the form of a CHANGE REQUEST (CR).
-As soon as management has agreed to proceed with the CR, approval should be issued to produce a Validation Plan (VP).
+For existing facilities this should take the form of a Change Request (CR).
+As soon as management has agreed to proceed with the CR, approval should be issued to produce a Validation Plan; sometimes called Quality Audit Plan (VP).
 This plan must be all encompassing.
-It must give assurance that all aspects of the proposed CR have been studied and the CR impact on existing facilities, utilities, product and personnel have been defined and the approptiate corrective or support actions planned for.
-A fully detailed User Requirements Specification (URS) can now be authoured reviewed and published.
+It must give assurance that all aspects of the proposed CR have been studied and the CR impact on existing facilities, utilities, product and personnel have been defined and the appropriate corrective or support actions planned for.
+A fully detailed User Requirements Specification (URS) can now be authored reviewed and published.
 Since developing the URS may raise problems that could not be anticipated when the VP was raised; a VP review is required to ensure all aspects of the final approved URS are fully catered for.

 When the DS or FS that is to be used are defined, a pre-approved Design Qualification (DQ).
 The execution of this DQ must verify that the proposed design will;